lakshya8066/youtube_api/README.md

 - Batch Processing: This can be implemented to store multiple videos in a single api call instead of fetching the data multiple times.
 This will reduce connection calls to the database.

 - Removing MySQL: This app could also be build by directly indexing the video data into ElasticSearch as the requirements of the app is minimum.

+- Connection Pooling: We can implement connection pooling through which we can reuse the database connections instead of establishing it at each request.
+This would improve scalability and resource utilization.